So, You Think You Love Horses?

 |

-[Equine Equipage] A jointed full cheek snaffle bit is a non-leverage bit with a hinged mouthpiece and a joint in a round ring with bars extending both sides top and bottom.
+[Equine Equipage] A jointed full cheek snaffle bit is a non-leverage bit with a hinged mouthpiece and a joint in a Fixed round ring with bars extending both sides top and bottom.
 The ring is designed not to pinch the horses mouth and the bars to aid in steering.

 -